Etiquette

 - Chalk can create a mess if not used responsibly.
 Brush off holds after you’ve finished climbing to maintain the quality of the routes and keep the gym clean.

 - Be friendly and encouraging to other climbers.
-Bouldering gyms are social places where climbers of all levels gather.
+Climbing gyms are social places where climbers of all levels gather.
 Engage in conversations, share tips, and celebrate each other’s successes.

 - Outdoor climbing takes place in natural habitats, which should be respected.
-Avoid disturbing plants and animals, and stick to established trails and bouldering areas to minimize your impact on the environment.
+Avoid disturbing plants and animals, and stick to established trails and climbing areas to minimize your impact on the environment.

 - Pack out everything you bring in, including trash, leftover food, and climbing tape.
 Brush off any chalk marks on the rock and avoid marking routes with tape or other materials.